julxia/uncertainty_benchmarking/README.md

 Models were chosen to reflect a diverse array of task types.
 ResNet50 and BERT-Large were ran using MLPerf benchmarks[1].
 SDXL-Turbo and GIT-Large-Coco were models chosen from HuggingFace and benchmarked with the dataset from AI Energy Score[2].

 This repository contains the code used to execute and monitor the GPU power usage for each model.
 Power measurements were recorded using `nvidia-smi` [3].
+Claude AI[4] was used to help implement the initial code scaffolding and debugging.
+All generated code was reviewed and tested to ensure intended functionality.

 # Repository Structure